Forgot Your Password and Locked Out of the Admin Site?

 The Limitations of Password-Only Authentication

 Fundamentally, password-only authentication mechanisms have several security issues.
-In the case of an administrator site, the most conceivable risk is the compromise of administrator privileges.
-If an administrator site only has password-only authentication configured, and if that password is an easy-to-remember one or set to personally identifiable information, it can be easily bypassed through phishing, brute-force attacks, or credential stuffing.
-If administrator privileges are exploited illegally, the damage to the company is expected to be severe.
+The most conceivable risk for an administrator site is the compromise of administrator privileges.
+If that password is easy-to-remember or set to personally identifiable information, it can be easily bypassed through phishing or brute-force attacks.

-Perhaps because cybercrime and ransomware attacks make headlines almost weekly these days, public awareness of cybersecurity seems to be slowly changing.
-1Password, a Canadian password management service company, surveyed 2,000 North American workers about employee sentiments and behaviors regarding cybersecurity and key aspects of modern work.
+1Password surveyed 2,000 North American workers about employee behaviors regarding cybersecurity.
 According to this report, 50% of respondents stated that the biggest threat facing their company is employees falling for scams and phishing.
-However, despite this awareness, the survey revealed that bad security practices remain deeply entrenched in the workplace.
+Despite this awareness, bad security practices remain deeply entrenched.

 34% of respondents reused passwords, knowing the risks.